Cutting costs and material

 High deposition rates

-Suitable industrial applications
+Suitable industrial application

 Microstructural quality